LDMX-Software/ldmx-software.github.io/docs/Generating-Simulation-Samples.md

+---
+layout: default
+---

 The generation of simulation samples is done mainly by the Geant4 package with several additions stored in the `SimApplication` module of ldmx-sw.
 However, you do not need to know the simulation to this level of depth.
 The `Simulator` producer in the `SimApplication` module is your messenger to run the simulation.
 Here, I will go through its basic usage.
-For more information about _all_ of the available parameters, please see the documentation on [Configuring the Simulation](https://github.com/LDMX-Software/ldmx-sw/wiki/Configuring-the-Simulation#generators).
+For more information about _all_ of the available parameters, please see the documentation on [Configuring the Simulation]({% link docs/Configuring-the-Simulation.md %}).

 ### Basic Usage
 Running the simulation is just like any other producer in ldmx-sw.
 In your python configuration script, it is _required_ that you have the following lines (or equivalent):